digidem/mapeo-desktop/docs/KNOWN_ISSUES.md

 * Sync files must use the `.mapeodata` extension.
 No other extensions will be allowed.
-* Sync progress sometimes jumps to 100% before sync is complete.
+* Progress sometimes jumps to 100% before sync is complete.
-* Sync errors are in english
+* Errors are in english
+* Sync has issues displaying progress when more than one device or (or file, and a device) are available to sync.
+Only sync with one device (or file) at a time.

 ## Export/Import Data